Important information

 Equity Portfolio Manager

-As a portfolio manager, I invest in many large, multinational companies.
-The most common question I get these days is whether I am worried about the impact of de-globalisation.
-The risks are clear: rising US-China tensions, the war in Ukraine, increasing trade barriers, broken supply chains, a painful bear market and a slowing global economy.
+A common question investors ask is about the impact of de-globalisation.
+The risks are clear: rising US-China tensions, conflict in Europe and the Middle East, increasing trade barriers, broken supply chains, a slowing global economy and bouts of volatility in equity markets.

 Given the turbulence, aren’t multinational companies the most vulnerable of all?

-1. Multinationals can adapt to US-China tensions
+1. Multinationals can adapt to trade tensions

 2. Experienced management teams can handle challenges